 This can be the hardest time to motivate yourself.
 My best advice (and I am still trying to work this one out myself) is to find a task that will inspire and energize you.
 Something that will give you back your spark; something to sink your teeth into.
 If you can find something fun to work on, that’s even better.

 Related post – 10 Ways To Have More Energy

 What it’s all about….

-Whether you are writing a website article or working on an complex spreadsheet, keep in mind that joyous moment when you get the job done.
-When you finish the task and you are happy with the result.
+Whether you are writing a blog post or working on an complex spreadsheet, keep in mind that joyous moment when you get the job done.
+The moment when you finish the task and you are happy with the result.

-The great feeling you get when you send your project out into the world, knowing you have done your best.
-That is what keeps us all going.
+That great feeling you get when you send your project out into the world, knowing you have done your best – that’s what keeps you going.

-If you enjoyed this post, please forward it onto your friends.
-I would also welcome any feedback in the comments section below.
+If you enjoyed this post, please forward it onto your friends vis the shiny social media buttons below.